 Rudolf Steiner School, Vienna (AT)

-The character of the building is retained and optically enhanced.
-The flexible room concept offers a creative learning environment with a maximum of variable functions and applications: Learning, play, social or workshop zones can be freely set and adapted to the respective needs.
-The central access and the clear separation of functions in the interior result in logical processes and help with orientation.
-The dining room with garden access, the naturally lit gymnasium, the integrated health food store and the roof garden form the main elements of the spatial plan.
+The majority of the conversion and extension work is concentrated on the southern side facing away from the street.
+The character of the existing building on the street side, which is protected as an ensemble, is preserved and visually enhanced.
+The flexible spatial concept provides a creative learning environment with a maximum of variable functions and applications: Learning, play, social or workshop zones can be freely designed and adapted to the respective needs.
+The central access and the legible separation of functions inside result in logical sequences and facilitate orientation.
+The assembly hall, the dining hall with garden orientation, the gymnasium supplied with daylight, the after-school care centre, the kindergarten and the roof garden form the main elements of the clearly structured room programme.

 Client: Rudolf Steiner Schulverein